top of page

 Finding Meaning and Overcoming Suffering

 Philosophy, often confined to academia (but not necessarily), holds an underrated importance in our lives.
-Philosophy can an act of personal reflection and dialogue aimed at understanding the world and ourselves.
+Philosophy can be an act of personal reflection and dialogue aimed at understanding the world and ourselves.
 This innate human desire to solve problems through reason is the core of philosophizing.
 And problems we can solve should be solved.

 While insights from established philosophers can be valuable, the act of forming a personal philosophy is almost a duty we owe ourselves in confronting suffering, depression, and even suicidal thoughts.